For Psychiatric Crises and ALL Other Serious Concerns

 - Offer hope that alternatives are available.

 - Take action.
 Remove means, such as guns or stockpiled pills.

-- Get help from persons or agencies specializing in crisis intervention and suicide prevention like the Support Hotline.
+- Get help from persons or agencies specializing in crisis intervention and suicide prevention like this 24/7 Support Hotline.